First, why 'shake' things up in the first place?

 With all the above, what I recommend is this: get yourself two or three of the small packets (single servings) of protein powder, and try them out.
 See how it makes you feel.
 You might start with whey protein or hemp, it doesn't matter.
 Some nutrition stores will even give you free samples!
 Then you'll know that 'I like whey', or 'Veggie protein makes me feel good.'

 The next question is: what should I put in my protein shake?
 After all, how can you experiment on your family without a recipe?!?
-(That was a joke.
+(Joking!
 Please experiment on yourself)

 How to Make a Protein Shake (I give away my secrets!)